core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

-When an error occurs on the CoAP layer, the DoC server SHOULD respond with an appropriate CoAP error, for instance "4.15 Unsupported Content-Format" if the Content Format option in the request was not set to "application/dns-message" and the Content Format is not otherwise supported by the server.
+When an error occurs on the CoAP layer, the DoC server SHOULD respond with an appropriate CoAP error, for instance "4.15 Unsupported Content-Format" if the Content-Format option in the request was not set to "application/dns-message" and the Content-Format is not otherwise supported by the server.

 CoAP/CoRE Integration